ninabarzh/broomstick/content/posts/madleen-seizure.md

   - human rights violations
 ---

-Under cover of darkness on 9 June 2025, the *Madleen*—a modest British-flagged aid ship carrying baby formula, rice, and medical supplies—found itself surrounded by Israeli naval forces some 100-160 km off Gaza's coast.
+Under cover of darkness on 9 June 2025, the *Madleen*, a modest British-flagged aid ship carrying baby formula, rice, and medical supplies, found itself surrounded by Israeli naval forces some 100-160 km off Gaza's coast.
 The activists onboard, including Greta Thunberg and French MEP Rima Hassan, had hoped to draw attention to Gaza's humanitarian crisis.
 Instead, they got an up-close demonstration of Israel's naval blockade enforcement.
-[Footage shows the group—calm but determined](https://freedomflotilla.org/2025/06/09/israeli-military-attacks-madleen-in-international-waters-weeks-after-bombing-of-conscience/)—raising their hands as Israeli commandos boarded, their life jackets serving as unintentional symbols of how perilous compassion has become in these waters.
+[Footage shows the group, calm but determined](https://freedomflotilla.org/2025/06/09/israeli-military-attacks-madleen-in-international-waters-weeks-after-bombing-of-conscience/), raising their hands as Israeli commandos boarded, their life jackets serving as unintentional symbols of how perilous compassion has become in these waters.

 ## An itchy situation